hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 ## 2. Archaeological database

-### Multidisciplinary evidence during the Neolithic period

 {{< columns >}}

 {{<figure src="https://hellenshengfy.github.io/database.png">}}

  - [PDF: Python Code](https://hellenshengfy.github.io/code.pdf)

 {{< column >}}

 I participated in the project led by [Mr. Sheng Pengfei](http://www.chm.fudan.edu.cn/13/ac/c11450a398252/page.htm) and [Mr. Zhang Menghan](https://hupi.fudan.edu.cn/rcdw/rc_content.jsp?urltype=news.NewsContentUrl&wbtreeid=1127&wbnewsid=2223) (Fudan University).
-This project aims to build a comprehensive archaeological database and seek for pollen/gene/language evidence of possible migration in the southeast China during the Neolithic period.
+This project aims to build a comprehensive archaeological database and seek for **multidisciplinary evidence (pollen/gene/language)** of possible migration in the southeast China during the Neolithic period.
 I am not able to share the database but I would like to share part of python code I wrote for the project to collect data from a pdf document within seconds.

 {{< endcolumn >}}

  ## 3. Zooarchaeology

- ### Identification of archaeological animal skeleton samples

 {{< columns >}}